FRC2834/blackhawks-scouting/docs/config.md

 ## Overview

-Blackhawks Scouting has the capability to load multiple scouting configurations.
+Black Hawks Scouting has the capability to load multiple scouting configurations.
 This can have different use cases, such as match/pit scouting and different setups for various seasons.

 Each configuration contains the pages, widgets, and layout of the scouting form.
 They are stored as JSON files in [`assets`](/public/assets) under the `public` directory; one form corresponds to one configuration (and thus one file).